 - Place the deodorant container in the refrigerator to cool and harden.
 After that, the deodorant can be kept on the counter.

 This recipe will fill one deodorant container.
-How long it lasts depends on how often you apply it, but this typically lasts about two months for me (a little goes a long way).
+How long it lasts depends on how often you apply it, but this typically lasts about two or three months for me (a little goes a long way).